bibryam/building-effective-dapr-agents/README.md

     - Instructions that guide its behavior
     - Access to the defined tools

+When the user asks for flights without specifying a destination in the second interaction, the agent:
+- Recalls the previously mentioned destination (Paris) from memory
+- Invokes the flight search tool with "Paris" as the parameter
+- Presents the flight options in a natural, conversational format

 ## 2. Stateful LLM Pattern

 ### Pattern Overview